Free delivery to a pickup point for orders over €50

 Like milk, eggs are a complete food that can be used to produce protein powder.

 In this case, brands mainly use egg whites, a substance rich in protein and low in fat, unlike egg yolks.
-The end product is lactose-free, low in carbohydrates and fat, making it attractive to people with intolerances and those on diets.
+The end product is lactose-free and low in carbohydrates and fat.

 These proteins have a high protein quality comparable to that of whey according to PDCAAS and DIAAS, metrics used to assess digestibility and the intake of absorbable amino acids.